-- a) The contract is awarded to the tender offering the best value for money, or as appropriate, to the tender offering the lowest price, while avoiding any conflict of interest; - b) For contract with a value of more than $60.000 \in 4$, the following rules shall apply: - i.
+- a) The contract is awarded to the tender offering the best value for money, or as appropriate, to the tender offering the lowest price, while avoiding any conflict of interest; - b) For contract with a value of more than 60.000€3, the following rules shall apply: - i.
 An evaluation committee shall be set up to evaluate applications and/or tenders on the basis of the exclusion, selection and award criteria published by the beneficiary in advance in the tender documents.
 The committee must have an odd number of members with all the technical and administrative capacities necessary to give an informed opinion on the tenders/applications; - ii.
-Sufficient transparency, fair competition and adequate ex-ante publicity must be ensured: - iii.
+Sufficient transparency, fair competition and adequate ex-ante publicity must be ensured; - iii.
 Equal treatment, proportionality and non-discrimination shall be ensured; - iv.
-Tender documents must be drafted according to the best international practice: - v.
-Deadlines for submitting applications or tenders must be long enough to give interested parties a reasonable period to prepare their tenders;
+Tender documents must be drafted according to the best international practice; - v.
+Deadlines for submitting applications or tenders must be long enough to give interested parties a reasonable period to prepare their tenders; - vi.

-4 This amount has been modified to more than 20.000€ by Poland-Belarus-Ukraine Programme and more than 10.000€ by Latvia-Lithuania-Belarus Programme vi.
 Candidates or tenderers shall be excluded if they fall within one of the situations described in article 106(1) of Regulation 966/2012 [...] (bankruptcy, etc.).